Helping Minority Developers Shape the Future of Their Communities

 “When I’m looking for technical assistance right now, the list of developers of color is fairly small,” he says.
 “I’m hoping that, in the future, when I look out into the field in Detroit to find developers of color who look like the students in my class, that list is long.”

-Beyond merely increasing the numbers of competent developers of color, Cantrell also hopes programs like Building Community Value and Capital Impact’s Equitable Development Initiative can make an impact on the types of projects that get developed in the city of Detroit.
+Beyond merely increasing the numbers of competent diverse developers, Cantrell also hopes programs like Building Community Value and Capital Impact’s Equitable Development Initiative can make an impact on the types of projects that get developed in the city of Detroit.

 “I’m hoping that the cultural sensitivity developers of color bring will have a real impact on how we do development in neighborhoods, the design aesthetic, the kind of businesses that they attract for tenants for commercial and mixed-use projects,” says Cantrell.
 “I think it will make a difference.”